 Q: What's it good for?

 Q: What if someone creates a million fake user accounts and rates themselves highly?
-Can they take all the money?
+Can they take all of the reputation ("PieShare")?

 A: If the users' pie charts were simply averaged together, or used like votes, then this would be a problem.
 But the way that Pietrust calculates PieShare is carefully designed to ensure that the system cannot be gamed in this way.
 The fake accounts will only receive reputation in proportion to how highly they are rated by other users in good standing.

 Q: Does the seed group get more reputation?
 Do they decide how much reputation everyone else gets?